 Gilbert M. Joseph received his doctorate from Yale University in Latin American history in 1978.
-In 1993, after teaching for fifteen years at the University of North Carolina at Chapel Hill, he returned to Yale, where he is presently Farnam Professor of History and International Studies.
-In January 2005 he finished an eleven-year term as director of Latin American and Iberian Studies (Yale’s Comprehensive Title VI Center), and as Yale’s representative on the New England Consortium of Latin American Studies (a 4-campus arrangement that also includes Brown, the University of Connecticut, and the University of Massachusetts).
+In 1993, after fifteen years at the University of North Carolina at Chapel Hill, he returned to Yale, where he is presently Farnam Professor of History and International Studies.
+In 2005 he finished an eleven-year term as director of Latin American and Iberian Studies (Yale’s Title VI Center).
 He has also been a visiting professor at Duke University, Florida International University, and the University of Connecticut.
 During 2015-2016 he was the President of the Latin American Studies Association (LASA), the world’s largest association for individuals and institutions engaged in the study of Latin America (close to twelve thousand members worldwide).
 In 2016, he presided over LASA’s Fiftieth Anniversary Congress in New York City, and has served on its Executive Council since 2014.

-Among Professor Joseph’s academic honors are the Sturgis Leavitt Prize (twice awarded by the Southeastern Council on Latin American Studies for the best article on a Latin American subject); induction into the Academia Yucatanense de Ciencias y Artes; the Tanner Award (for excellence in undergraduate teaching at the University of North Carolina, in 1980); the Harwood F. Byrnes/Richard B. Sewall Prize for Teaching Excellence at Yale University (2017); the inaugural Graduate Mentor Award in the Humanities from Yale University; and the Geoffrey Marshall Faculty Mentoring Award, bestowed by the Northeastern Association of Graduate Schools.
-Over the course of his career he has directed 52 Ph.D. students (44 at Yale and 8 at UNC-Chapel Hill).
+Among Professor Joseph’s academic honors are the Sturgis Leavitt Prize (twice awarded by the Southeastern Council on Latin American Studies for the best article on a Latin American subject); induction into the Academia Yucatanense de Ciencias y Artes; the Tanner Award (“for excellence in the inspirational teaching of undergraduate students” at the University of North Carolina, in 1980); the Harwood F. Byrnes/Richard B. Sewall Prize for Teaching Excellence at Yale University (2017); the inaugural Graduate Mentor Award in the Humanities from Yale University (2000); and the Geoffrey Marshall Faculty Mentoring Award, bestowed by the Northeastern Association of Graduate Schools (2002).
+Over the course of his career he has directed 55 Ph.D. students (46 at Yale and 9 at UNC-Chapel Hill).
 He has been awarded resident fellowships at the National Humanities Center, the Center for U.S.-Mexican Studies, the Woodrow Wilson International Center for Scholars, and the Institute for Advanced Study at Princeton.
 His research has been supported by a multi-year NEH Interpretive Research Fellowship, and year-long research grants from the Social Science Research Council, Fulbright, the Organization of American States, and the William and Grace Doherty Foundation.